The immersive Programs

 If I am seeking a new role, will I get hired by the time the program ends?

-We don't make promises about when you will get a job, but our numbers speak for themselves.
-A handful of our students accept job offers before completing the program, and 92% have new jobs within 100 days of completing the program, and 76% within 60 days.
-While we do not schedule interviews on your behalf, we do support your job search efforts—during and post-program—through mentor sessions and warm introductions to the people you need to know to get to the interview.
+We don't make promises about when you will get a job, and while we do not schedule interviews on your behalf, we do support your job search efforts—during and post-program—through mentor sessions and warm introductions to the people you need to know to get to the interview.
+We also have a robust network of Hiring Partners who are excited to meet you.

-How does Startup Institute support graduates of the full- and part-time programs?
+How does Startup Institute support graduates of the immersive programs?

-Included in your full- or part-time program is eight weeks of post-graduation career support.
+Included in your immersive program is eight weeks of post-graduation career support.

 Whether you're seeking a new career after graduation or are looking to advance within your current organization, we'll provide the coaching you need to stay on-track with these goals.
 Throughout the program, you’ll participate in workshops centered around negotiation skills and etiquette.
 You’ll also receive weekly personalized mentorship to to discuss your goals and develop action plans to achieve them.
 Then, once you graduate, you’ll continue to have the dedicated efforts of team at your disposal for an additional eight weeks, offering résumé review, advising you as you negotiate salary or a raise, making warm introductions, or simply as a sounding board as you navigate challenges.